joekelly10/Svelte-GPT/README.md

 - 🏆 Fork chats
     - Surprisingly useful feature!
     - I don't think anyone has done this yet
-- 📐 Automatic model switching when context window reached
+- 📐 Automatic model switching when the context window is reached
     - I.e. Intelligently switches from `gpt-3.5-turbo` to `gpt-3.5-turbo-16k` at the 4096 token limit
 - 💰 Save $25/mo if you don't actually use ChatGPT that much